FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 It is possible to modify the Software Mode's behaviour by using the Software Mode Template.
 For more information, see the section about [Mode Template Modifications](#mode-templates) below.

 # Modifications
-The Modifications determine what temporary modifications will be made for the duration of time that the application is open.
+The Modifications determine what temporary modifications will be made for the duration of time that the application is running.
 Modifications are optional, none are required to be set.
 Modifications are not exclusive - there may be multiple Modifications set at a time.

 The Modifications Name is set via the `--name` (or `-n`) command line argument.
 The Modifications Name is case-insensitive.
 When this argument is passed, Flashpoint Secure Player will check for a configuration file in the FlashpointSecurePlayerConfigs folder with the same name (with any invalid pathname characters replaced with a period character.)
 If it fails to find a configuration file in this folder, it will look for the configuration file on the Flashpoint Server at http://flashpointsecureplayerconfig/ using the same pathname rules.
 If the configuration file is not found in either location, an error occurs.